Online Teaching Certification

 Download the Texas State University Faculty Development Requirements for Online Teaching document for a complete explanation of all options.

-TRACS Basic, available face-to-face or online through Instructional Technologies Support (ITS), is required for all Texas State faculty members who wish to teach online.
+TRACS basic training, available face-to-face or online, is required for all Texas State faculty members who wish to teach online.
 In addition, any faculty member wishing to teach an online or hybrid course is required to complete at least one of the training options listed below before teaching an online or hybrid course at Texas State University.
 Course options that meet the necessary requirements are offered on campus through the Office of Distance and Extended Learning, and additional options include courses offered through Quality Matters (QM) and the Online Learning Consortium (OLC).

 |Foundations of Online Course Design and Development (Instructors design and develop one online lesson and the course components required for that lesson)||TRACS Basic||2-5 weeks (depending on semester)|